View program plan of study for BSN to DNP AGACNP

 Psychiatric Mental Health Nurse Practitioner (PMHNP)

 The Psychiatric Mental Health Nurse Practitioner (PMHNP) track prepares advanced practice nurses to care for individuals and families with behavioral and mental problems.
 This specialty track within the MSN program prepares graduates to assess, diagnose, intervene (e.g. psychotherapy and pharmacotherapy), and provide follow-up to facilitate ongoing levels of wellness.
 The PMHNP is prepared to provide psychiatric and mental health care in a variety of treatment settings (e.g. hospitals, jails, home care, and outpatient clinics) and participate with other members of the health care team.
 With a shortage of mental health professionals and increasing demand for expert mental health care in rural health settings, the PMHNPs scope of practice brings critically relevant skills needed to care for persons experiencing the full range of psychiatric and mental health problems.
 There are 720 required practicum hours for this specialty.
-The student may sit for national certification upon graduation.
+Upon graduation, the student is eligible to sit for national certification.

-Full- and Part-time plans of study can be located in the University catalog by accessing program information through the Degree Programs link.
+Full- and Part-time plans of study can be located in the University catalog and accessing program information through the Degree Programs link.

 Important forms